UPPMAX/R-matlab-julia-HPC/docs/r/batch.md

     === "HPC2N"

         Short parallel example (using packages "foreach" and "doParallel" which are included in the R module) for running on Kebnekaise.
-Loading R/4.0.4 and its prerequisites.
+Loading R/4.4.1 and its prerequisites, as well as R-bundle-CRAN/2024.06 and extra prerequisites for that.

         ```bash
         #!/bin/bash